-American International Group, Inc. and Subsidiaries 5.
-REINSURANCE (continued) retentions for other lines of business.
+5. REINSURANCE (continued) retentions for other lines of business.
 Life reinsurance is effected principally under yearly renewable term treaties.
+The premiums with respect to these treaties are considered prepaid reinsurance premiums and are amortized into income over the contract period in proportion to the protection provided.
 Amounts recoverable from life reinsurers are estimated in a manner consistent with the assumptions used for the underlying policy benefits and are presented as a component of reinsurance assets.